Colorado College: Student newspaper

-The Catalyst is a weekly newspaper published by students of Colorado College on Friday mornings throughout of the school year.
+The Catalyst is a weekly newspaper published by students of Colorado College on Friday mornings during the first three weeks of each block of the school year.
 It is the official and only student paper at the school and has a print circulation of roughly 1,500 circulated on the college's campus and in downtown Colorado Springs.
-The Catalyst consists of five sections: News, Sports, Active Life, Life, and Opinion.
+The Catalyst consists of five sections: News, Sports, Features, Arts & Entertainment, and Opinion.
 It has been in print since the 1890s, and has undergone dozens of transformations over the years.
 The newspaper was originally called The Tiger.

 Housing

 Most students live on or directly adjacent to the college campus.
 Up until their junior year, students are required to live on campus in one of the residence halls or small houses, while apartments and student-owned cottages are available to upperclassmen.

 Campus

 Cutler Hall, located at 912 North Cascade Avenue, on the Colorado College campus, in Colorado Springs, Colorado.
 The property is listed on the National Register of Historic Places.

 Many of the earliest campus buildings, including Bemis, Cossitt, Cutler, McGregor, Montgomery, Palmer, and Ticknor Halls, are on the National Register of Historic Places, along with Shove Memorial Chapel and the William I. Spencer Center.
 Arthur House or Edgeplain, once home to the son of President Chester A. Arthur, is also on the National Register.

 Since the mid-1950s, newer facilities include three large residence halls, Worner Campus Center, Olin Hall of Science and the Barnes Science Center, Honnen Ice Rink, Boettcher Health Center, Schlessman Pool, Armstrong Hall of Humanities, and the El Pomar Sports Center.
 The face of campus changed again at the beginning of the 21st century with construction of the Western Ridge Housing Complex, which offers apartment-style living for upper-division students and completion of the Russell T. Tutt Science Center.
 The east campus has been expanded, and is now home to the Greek Quad and several small residence halls known as "theme houses".

 Some of the more recent notable buildings include Tutt Library, designed by Skidmore, Owings & Merrill and later expanded and renovated by Pfeiffer Partners to be the largest carbon-neutral academic library in the United States, Packard Hall of Music and Art, designed by Edward Larrabee Barnes, and the Edith Kinney Gaylord Cornerstone Arts Center, which was designed by Antoine Predock with input from faculty and students.